dqops/dqo/docs/reference/yaml/DashboardYaml.md

 ___

-## DashboardSpec
+## DashboardListSpec
-Description of a single dashboard that is available in the platform.
+List of dashboards.